-Arbitrator Michael J. Pecklers, CO0C-4C-C 03147041, Wildwood, NJ 3-27-08
+Arbitrator Michael J. Pecklers, C00C-4C-C 03147041, Wildwood, NJ 3-27-08

-As the result of a Function Four Audit, management excessed two FTRs and hired two PTFs in this office, changing the complement from six FTRs and one PTF to four FTR and three PTFs.
-Relying on the Comparative Work Hour Summary (CWHR), one month later, the union challenged the excessing, asserting that the employer had improperly replaced full-time employees with part-time flexibles, noting that PTF work hours had increased by over 300 hours in the 30 days since the excessing, rather than decreasing.
+As the result of a Function Four Audit, Management excessed two (2) FTR's and hired two (2) PTF's in this office, changing the complement from 6 FTR - 1 PTF to 4 FTR - 3 PTF.
+Relying upon the Comparative Work Hour Summary (CWHR), one month later, the Union challenged the excessing, asserting that the Employer had improperly replaced full-time employees with part time flexibles, noting that PTF work hours had (instead of decreasing) increased by over 300 hours in the 30 days since the excessing.
 The Arbitrator said (at Page 17-18):